George M. Woodwell

 George Masters Woodwell (October 23, 1928 – June 18, 2024) was an American ecologist.
 He founded several programs in ecology, first at Brookhaven National Laboratory then at the Marine Biological Laboratory in Woods Hole, Massachusetts, and then at the Woods Hole Research Center, now known as Woodwell Climate Research Center, which he founded in 1985.

-He is best known for his work on the effects of ionizing radiation on forest ecosystems, his work to have the pesticide DDT banned from use in the United States, and his work to call attention to the threat of climate change as a result of combustion of fossil fuels.
+Woodwell is best known for his work on the effects of ionizing radiation on forest ecosystems, his work to have the pesticide DDT banned from use in the United States, and his work to call attention to the threat of climate change as a result of combustion of fossil fuels.
 Woodwell was one of the first scientists to sound the alarm about climate change, testifying before Congress about climate change impacts in 1986.

-He was a founding board member of the Environmental Defense Fund and the Natural Resources Defense Council.
+Woodwell was a founding board member of the Environmental Defense Fund and the Natural Resources Defense Council.

 Early life and education

 Woodwell was born in Cambridge, Massachusetts to parents who were educators: Philip McIntire Woodwell and Virginia Sellers.
-He spent his childhood summers on his family farm in Maine.
+He spent his childhood summers on his family's 140-acre farm in York, Maine.
 He attended the Boston Latin School.
 He received a bachelor's degree in biology in 1950 from Dartmouth College.
 He served as a Lt. (j.g.) in the United States Navy from 1950 to 1953.
 He held a master's degree and a PhD in Botany from Duke University which he received in 1958.

 Career

 After completing his PhD, Woodwell became a professor of Botany at the University of Maine.
 He taught there for three years.

 In 1961, Woodwell began working at Brookhaven National Laboratory.
-In a seminal experiment at Brookhaven, Woodwell placed a source of ionizing gamma radiation (Cesium-137, 9500 Curies) at the center of an Oak-Pine Forest and, over the course of ten years, documented the changes in structure and function of the forest plants.
+In a seminal experiment at Brookhaven, Woodwell placed a source of ionizing gamma radiation (Cesium-137, 9500 Curies) at the center of an Pine–oak forest and, over the course of ten years, documented the changes in structure and function of the forest plants.
 He concluded what is now widely accepted, that organisms with the most sophisticated structure will die first when exposed to chronic stress.
 Simpler organisms are more resilient to chronic stress.
 He extrapolated to posit that the results he found in the Long Island forest ecosystem were also true of the global ecosystem: that natural systems will degrade in a predictable pattern when exposed to chronic stress.

 Woodwell's research on pesticides focused on DDT where he and fellow scientists were among the first to warn of the harmful effects of DDT on wildlife.
 That work helped lead to a ban on the use of DDT in the US.
 It was this group of scientists and lawyers who established the Environmental Defense Fund in 1967 as a result of their work on DDT.